Drum Income Plus REIT (LON:DRIP) Shares Gap Down to $37.50

-Drum Income Plus REIT (LON:DRIP) gapped down before the market opened on Thursday .
+Drum Income Plus REIT (LON:DRIP)’s share price gapped down before the market opened on Thursday .
 The stock had previously closed at $37.50, but opened at $15.00.
-Drum Income Plus REIT shares last traded at $32.00, with a volume of 10,000 shares traded.
+Drum Income Plus REIT shares last traded at $32.00, with a volume of 10,000 shares changing hands.

 Drum Income Plus REIT Company Profile (LON:DRIP)